 Safeguard Mechanism credit units (SMCs) are tradeable credits.
-They incentivise responsible emitters to reduce their facilities' emissions beyond their baselines.
+They incentivise responsible emitters to reduce a facility's emissions below its baseline.

-• surrendering them to meet their own compliance obligations.
+- surrender them to meet their own Safeguard Mechanism compliance obligations.

 An SMC represents one tonne of carbon dioxide equivalent (tCO2-e) emissions below a facility's baseline.